Format Codes

 10000-992020 NFGBG - shapes with 00-20 (based on simple colours and 00 for black) foreground (FG) and background (BG) colours GF inc.

-• N=18 - associated value defines Unicode symbol (use negative code for smaller symbol) AV
+• N=18 - associated value defines Unicode symbol (use negative code for larger symbol, possibly partially obscured) AV

 • N=19 - large text (1 or 2 characters) AV OM